 The British party system is a tough old beast.
 More than forty years after political scientists started writing about ‘dealignment’ and the end of class politics, the Conservative and Labour parties continue to pick up 2/3 of the vote in Westminster elections (almost 3/4 in England) and more than 80 per cent of the seats.
 Yet as the UK prepares to head to the polls for the third major national vote in three years, there are signs that the tectonic plates of political identity are finally shifting.
 Even before the EU referendum, Will Jennings and Gerry Stoker detected a new ‘bifurcation’ of English politics – between the confident social liberalism of ‘cosmopolitan’ cities like Cambridge on the one hand, and the nostalgic nativism of depressed provincial ‘backwaters’ like Clacton on the other.
 The geography of the Leave vote bore this analysis out more sharply than anyone expected, and since the referendum its salience has only grown.
-Theresa May’s decision to claim the Leave mantle – insisting that ‘Brexit means Brexit’ and railing against ‘citizens of nowhere’ – has helped fuel a surge in Conservative support among lower-income C2DE voters, and looks set to deliver a landslide victory on 8 June.
+Theresa May’s decision to claim the Leave mantle – insisting that ‘Brexit means Brexit’ and railing against ‘citizens of nowhere’ – has helped fuel a surge in Conservative support among lower-income C2DE voters.

 Progressive and internationalist values have never been the preserve of the affluent, and dyed-in-the-wool liberals can be found in the most unlikely places.
 Even so, winning seats under First Past the Post has forced the party to reach well beyond the cosmopolitan middle class which makes up most of its activist base.
 In 2010, 59% of Liberal Democrat voters were non-graduates and almost half had household incomes below £25,000 (a figure broadly in line with the electorate at large).
 21% opposed EU membership (down from a peak of 31% in 1997), 27% believed immigrants increased crime rates, and 38% believed the death penalty was sometimes justified.
 Chris Hanretty’s estimates suggest that 26 of the 57 constituencies which the Liberal Democrats won in 2010 – voted Leave in the 2016 referendum.